-Effective July 25, 2005, intermittent employees, as defined by LAAC Section 4.110(b), shall be eligible to accrue compensated personal time off (CPTO) at a rate of 2.75 minutes for every hour compensated.
+Effective July 25, 2005, intermittent employees, as defined by LAAC Section 4.110(b), shall be eligible to accrue CPTO at a rate of 2.75 minutes for every hour compensated.
 Employees must complete a period of six consecutive months of City service and must have been compensated for at least 500 hours before qualifying to use the CPTO.
 This benefit may be used in no less than one-hour increments for the following:

 - 1. Personal business, subject to approval of the supervisor - 2.
-Holidays assigned off
+Holidays assigned off subject to the approval of the supervisor, to adjust their work schedule and make up the time in full not later than the next succeeding payroll period.

 When a holiday falls on an employee's assigned schedule and the employee is not required to work on that holiday, an employee may request to use CPTO.
-If the qualifying employee chooses not to use CPTO for the holiday, the employee may be allowed, subject to the approval of the supervisor, to adjust their work schedule and make up the time in full not later than the next succeeding payroll period.
+If the qualifying employee chooses not to use CPTO for the holiday, the employee may be allowed,